amsen20/masters-thesis/docs/scinear/defining-linear-types.md

 When a class member method references a field in its body, every invocation of the method potentially reads the field.
 This access causes a problem if the field is linear.
-For example, in the following:
+For example, in the following, every call to `getSize` would result in reading the `next` field:
 ```Scala
 class LinearList(val next: LinearList) extends Linear:
   def getSize: Int = 1 + next.getSize // error `next` is not accessible here
 end LinearList
 ```
-Every call to `getSize` would result in reading the `next` field.

 ***Scinear-method-rule1:***
 A class member's methods defined within a linear class cannot refer to the class's linear field.

 This rule prevents the linear fields of a class from leaking into its methods.
-Furthermore, this restriction ensures that linear classes behave similarly to a datatype.
+Furthermore, this restriction ensures that linear classes behave similarly to a algebraic datatype.

 ### Exempted Methods